Project dependencies and Maven

 Q:

-We have implemented GCD computation in Finding the greatest common divisor of two integer values .
-The current exercises idea is to implement cancelling of fractions by using the method long getGcd(long a, long b).
+We have already implemented GCD computation in Finding the greatest common divisor of two integer values .
+The current exercise's idea is about implementing the operation of cancelling of fractions by using the method long getGcd(long a, long b).
 Change the following implementation items:

-• The constructor should cancel a fraction if required, see introductory remark.
+• A fraction's constructor should cancel nominator and denominator if so required, see the introductory remark.

 • The Methods mult(...) and add(...) should cancel any resulting Fraction instance.
-It might be worth to consider a defensive strategy to avoid unnecessary overflow errors.
+Consider a defensive strategy to avoid unnecessary overflow errors.

 Test your results.